Closeted: Background

-Alternatively, Mary Lou Rasmussen argues that there exists a 'coming out imperative', where the dominant LGBTQ+ narrative offers no moral alternative to coming out, relegating the closet to "a zone of shame and exclusion".
+Professor Mary Lou Rasmussen says that there exists a "coming out imperative", where the dominant LGBTQ+ narrative offers no moral alternative to coming out, relegating the closet to "a zone of shame and exclusion".
 This may suggest that in the modern day, there is pressure or an expectation for an LGBTQ+ person to come out of the closet.
 Rasmussen further notes that there are several factors that may dictate someone's choice to remain closeted, such as ethnic or religious background, or financial dependence on family or peers that may be jeopardized if that person chooses to come out.

 Scholars also noted that people of different genders and sexual orientations often faced different experiences and stigmas, resulting in varied rates of being closeted among LGBTQ+ people of different identities.
 One 2015 study found that bisexual men were more often closeted than gay men, due to the possibility of negative reactions from heterosexual partners, in addition to homophobia.

 A study by Lal Zimman noted that among transgender people, coming before and after taking up their corresponding gender role is separated into distinct categories of "declaration" and "disclosure".
 Before occupying a different gender role, the act of coming out of the closet is one where a person declares a different gender identity than what they are perceived as.
 After taking up the gender role, this person is disclosing that they had previously identified with and fulfilled a different one.
 Zimman found that declaration of one's gender identity happened more often than disclosure of a past gender role.